Are you looking for a contractor?

 If you are conducting an inspection of your doors and windows, make sure to include the garage or attic doors and windows as well as all vents within the home.
 It is good to scan for signs on a semi-regular basis, making certain that nothing has been overlooked.

-7- Nails Popping
+7- Nails popping

 However, the movement of the nails could also be due to a change in humidity, depending on the climate both inside and outside of your home.
 This issue is commonly attributed to shrinkage stresses of the wood framing, but if you are concerned, make sure to get a professional opinion.

-8- Curling or Separating Wallpaper
+8- Curling or peeling wallpaper

 Source: Canva

 If there is a foundation issue, the walls of your home will shift and when the walls shift, the wallpaper moves along with it.
 When a movement of the structure of your home occurs, you will notice the wallpaper attempting to separate from its place or, it will rip.
-Look to the corners of your rooms to see if your wallpaper is curling away from the wall, also inspect any form of ripping wallpaper, as this could be a telltale sign that your foundation is in need of renovation!
+Look to the corners of your rooms to see if your wallpaper is curling away from the wall, also inspect any form of ripping wallpaper, as this could be a telltale sign that your foundation is in dire need of renovation!

-9- Leaning Chimney
+9- Leaning chimney

 If your home has a chimney and it looks like the leaning tower of Pisa, then you have something to be concerned about.
 A leaning chimney is a serious problem and points directly to structural issues with your home's foundation.
 A leaning chimney is an indicator of a lack of support on the chimney's structure and a need for it to be stabilized and straightened!